preciousrosekuss/state-aid-health-needs/README.md

-# Maryland Elder Health Analysis
+# Maryland Elder Population Health Analysis
 This project was developed for BMI 6318: Big Data in Biomedical Informatics as a final capstone.
 It focuses on analyzing synthetic patient data to identify areas where the State of Maryland could provide targeted healthcare support for its older adult population.

 ## Overview